gordy93/Prometheus_Capital_2026/README.md

 * Walk-Forward Efficiency

-Walk-Forward Efficiency is conceptually: out-of-sample Sharpe divided by in-sample Sharpe
+Walk-Forward Efficiency is conceptually:
+`out-of-sample Sharpe divided by in-sample Sharpe`

 Why this matters:
 A strong signal should not only look good on one fixed test period.
 It should also show repeatable performance across multiple rolling historical regimes.
 Signals whose out-of-sample Sharpe collapses relative to in-sample Sharpe are treated with greater scepticism.

 COMBINATORIAL PURGING AND EMBARGO CROSS-VALIDATION

-A major feature of the notebook is the use of combinatorial purging and embargo cross-validation, following López de Prado.
+A major feature of the notebook is the use of combinatorial purging and embargo cross-validation, following López de Prado (2018).

 Configuration:

 * 10 folds
 * 2 test blocks per split
-* 10-day embargo
+* 10-day embargo and purging
 * minimum observation requirement per split

 Why this matters: